 Chemical executives today face tremendous pressure in protecting margin in the midst of economic uncertainty.
 Over the past year, our customers have successfully dealt with five specific business challenges using a value-based approach.
 Click the links below to learn more about their success stories and best practices.

 Product innovation is essential for fighting forces of commoditization within the product lifecycle.
 Experience shows that the best window of opportunity to optimize margin is at product launch, and to succeed organizations need to align their product development, marketing, and sales functions to establish a value-based price.

 4. Communicating Differentiated Value

 Chemical companies must effectively communicate their differentiated value throughout a complex value chain of molders, fabricators, OEMs, distributors, and even retailers.
 Such communication depends upon clearly quantifying the performance benefits of the material, as well as the supporting services.
 Since the amount of value created varies at each stage of the value chain, a clear process for managing customer value communication is essential.

-Watch this recent webinar by LeveragePoint, where we share a case study of how to develop a compelling value proposition for a complex product offering.
+Visit our Resource Center to view a recent webinar by LeveragePoint, where we share a case study of how to develop a compelling value proposition for a complex product offering.

 3. Neutralizing Procurement Practices

 OEM procurement practices are fine-tuned to drive down the lowest cost per unit.
 Reframing the discussion to consider the wider economic impacts of a chemical material offering is essential to establishing a win-win negotiation.
 Doing so requires careful planning, preparation, and practice.